MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ### 2.2 Scenario: Show available paste formats in web based editors
-Web based editors like Excel Online, Word Online may support paste operation in multiple formats.
+Web based editors like Word Online, Excel Online, Google Sheets, etc. may support paste operations in multiple formats.
 Within the UI, it may show the available formats like csv, image or plain text.
 The clipboard change event can be used to detect the change in available formats in clipboard and reflect the same on the UI as soon as it is changed.

-#### 2.2.1 Copy multiple cells in a spreadsheet should show multiple paste options
+#### 2.2.1 Copy multiple cells should show multiple paste options in Excel online
 ![](img/paste-format-1.png)

-#### 2.2.2 Copy plain text should show only single paste option
+#### 2.2.2 Copy plain text should show only single paste option in Excel online
 ![](img/paste-format-2.png)

 #### 2.2.3 Multiple paste options in Google sheets
 ![](img/google-sheets.png)

-Similarly UI elements which depend on clipboard state, like "Paste image from clipboard" in an web based image editor, can be enabled/disabled using the clipboardchange event based on weather correct data format is present in clipboard or not.

 ## 3. Motivation - Alternative to inefficient polling of clipboard
 Today, a web-app can monitor the system clipboard by polling and reading the clipboard through async clipboard API at regular intervals.